Healthy Relationships

 Conflict Resolution

-• We do not expect to agree on everything
+• We expect to have disagreements

 • We respect that neither one of us is always right